-There may be instances where your local data protection laws impose more restrictive information handling practices than the practices set out in this Policy.
-Where this occurs we will adjust our information handling practices in your jurisdiction to comply with these local data protection laws.
+There may be instances where your local data protection laws impose more restrictive information handling practices than the practices set out in this Notice.
+Where this occurs, we will adjust our information handling practices in your jurisdiction to comply with these local data protection laws.

 2. What personal information do we collect?

-Personal information has the meaning given under your local data protection law.
+Personal information has the meaning given under your local data protection law, and, where the GDPR applies, the meaning of personal data given under the GDPR.
 Personal information generally means information which relates to a living individual who can be identified from that information, or from that information and other information in a person’s possession, including any expression of opinion, whether true or not, and whether recorded in material form or not, about an identified or reasonably identifiable individual, and any indication of intention in respect of an individual.

 3. How do we collect personal information?